MeteoSwiss-APN/lagranto.ecmwf/README.txt

 ============

 Clone this repository to your account (these instructions are made for the MeteoSwiss server at CSCS).

-To avoid cluttering the home directory with object and executable files, you may want to place the source code on $SCRATCH.
+Change to the cloned repository:

+  cd lagranto.ecmwf

 Let the environment variable DYN_TOOLS point to the location, where the cloned repository is be placed.

-  export DYN_TOOLS=$SCRATCH

-or if you are in your cloned lagranto.ecmwf directory
+The script install.csh needs the environment variable DYN_TOOLS, and additionally LAGRANTO

   export DYN_TOOLS=$(dirname $PWD)

-The script install.csh needs the environment variable DYN_TOOLS, and additionally LAGRANTO

-  export LAGRANTO=$DYN_TOOLS/lagranto.ecmwf
+  export LAGRANTO=$PWD

 Note: While the location of DYN_TOOLS can be chosen freely, the
       directory name "lagranto.ecmwf" in the environment variable